-Today, there are 30 Le Cordon Bleu in North America ushers in a new educational era in culinary arts, pâtisserie and baking, and hospitality & restaurant management that combines classical European techniques with contemporary American technology and training.
+Le Cordon Bleu in North America ushers in a new educational era in culinary arts, pâtisserie, and baking, and hospitality & restaurant management that combines classical European techniques with contemporary American technology and training.
 As a result, students are afforded opportunities to acquire the knowledge and skills necessary in the culinary, pastry and baking, and hospitality world.

 Louisiana Culinary Institute

 Location: Baton Rouge, Louisiana

-15. Paul Smiths College of Arts and Science
+Paul Smith’s College of Arts and Science

 Location: Brighton, New York